Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 You will also develop Linux-based application software for the system to execute on the Zynq SoC ZC702 board.

-**IMPORTANG**: You will need to rebuilt the Linux kernel.
-So a Linux host machine to run PetaLinux is required.
+**IMPORTANT**: You will need to rebuild the Linux kernel: a Linux host machine to run PetaLinux is required.

 ## Creating Peripheral IP